danlidennydeng/Sahand-MERN-Blog/README.md

 =========================================================

-After getposts in DashPosts.jsx, the sort date is not based on updateAt

-After you have deleted some posts, the show more button is still there even if all posts are less than 9.
+If all posts exactly equal to 9, you still got the "show more". tried <= 9, It worked when it is exactly 9, but if you have more than 9, then "show more" does not show.